 - Write down your survey questions

 To get the insights you need, it is important to ask the right questions and in the right way.
-You can do either of the three:
+Read our tips on creating a good survey using community survey software.

 - Set open-ended questions, such that respondents are able to write detailed answers.

 With surveys, you can have access to great information while also engaging stakeholders who matter, thus aiding your project in becoming a success.
-But opting to purchase a software only for the purpose of conducting survey could cost high, which is why you should rather choose something like Engagement Hub which not only offers survey but also features like ‘polls’ and ‘community chat’, to help you have better access to the insights.
+However, there are many methods you can use to engage your community and get feedback, which is why online engagement software like Engagement Hub can offer greater value for money as it not only offers surveys but also features participation tools like ‘polls’, ‘ideas walls’, ‘interactive mapping’ and ‘community chat’, to help you have better access to the insights.